-The drilling results reported are primarily from infill drilling of the upper northwestern section of the Abra deposit within what is expected to be the footprint of the first 3 years planned mine production.
-Drilling is designed to assist in project de-risking and for mine design work and continue to increase the geological confidence and understanding for mine planning.
+The drilling results reported are primarily from infill drilling of the upper northwestern sector of Abra within the footprint of the first three years planned production.
+Drilling is designed to assist in project de-risking and for mine design and planning purposes.

-Figure 1: 3D model of December 2018 Resource (5% lead cut-off wireframes) looking obliquely east, with new drill-holes AB103 - AB120, AB123 and ABGT002 overlain
+Figure 1: 3D model of December 2018 Resource (5% lead cut-off wireframes) looking obliquely north east, with new drill-holes AB121, AB122, AB124 - AB134 overlain